protocol/research-website/content/groups/consensuslab/_index.md

   - src: icon.svg
 ---

-ConsensusLab explores cutting-edge scalable permissionless consensus protocols.
+ConsensusLab explores fundamental problems of control, coordination, and consistency in distributed systems.